Python tools for quantitative, reproducible flow cytometry analysis

 - Versatile.
 Built on Python, with a well-defined library of operations and visualizations that are well separated from the user interface.
 Need an analysis that CytoFlow doesn’t have?
 Export your workflow to an IPython notebook and use any Python module you want to complete your analysis.
 Data is stored in a pandas.DataFrame, which is rapidly becoming the standard for Python data management (and will make R users feel right at home.)

 - Extensible.
 Adding a new analysis or visualization module)[http://cytoflow.readthedocs.io/en/latest/new_modules.html) is simple; the interface to implement is only two or three functions.

-- Quantitative and tatistically sound.
-Ready access to useful data-driven tools for analysis, such as fitting 2-dimensional Gaussians for automated gating and mixture modeling. cytoflow discourages (but does not prevent) wholesale rescaling of data, for example using the log10 operation.
-Instead, it encourages rescaling of the data’s plots instead.
+- Quantitative and statistically sound.
+Ready access to useful data-driven tools for analysis, such as fitting 2-dimensional Gaussians for automated gating and mixture modeling.

 If you just want the point-and-click version (not the Python modules), you can install it from http://bpteague.github.io/cytoflow/